 Llandaff is the City within the City.
 The Llandaff Society among other things aims to to stimulate public interest and civic pride in Llandaff, promote high standards of planning, architecture and design and secure the conservation of features of architectural and historic importance.
 As with all Civic Societies there is an emphasis on the historic and this could therefore be a useful resource to anyone looking at the local history of this area.

-The active Llanishen Local History Society aims to promote and preserve the history of Llanishen, a suburb in the North of Cardiff.
+The Llanishen Local History Society aims to promote and preserve the history of Llanishen, a suburb in the North of Cardiff.
 It is not currently active.

 The Oxford House Industrial History Society is based at the Risca Industrial History Museum.
 The Society meets every Friday evening from September to May, in the museum.
 In the summer months from May to September they have a programme of visits to places with an industrial history background.

 The active Radyr and Morganstown Local History Society meets regularly at the Old Church Rooms for a series of talks on topics of local interest.
 Their website also contains a collection of historic photographs and links to other organisations that meet in the Radyr area.

 Rhiwbina is a suburb in the North of Cardiff.
 The Rhiwbina Civic Society works to preserve the village atmosphere for which Rhiwbina is famed, and to foster a sense of community and civic pride.
 The Society meets on the third Tuesday of the month in Canolfan Beulah, Rhiwbina, with speakers on a range of subjects of interest and relevance and often of a historical nature.

 Vintage postcards are a useful resource to those with an interest in Local History.
 It can be a thrill to find a postcard showing a church, a school, a shop or a street in an area you are researching.
 The South Wales Postcard Club has an active programme including organising a Postcard Fair in Cardiff twice a year with around twenty dealers.